Thdong01/TinhDonfCNE330Final/README.md

 #Python MP3 Music Player#
-This is an MP3 Player running on Python.

 ## Getting Started ##
 This will prepare you for setting up your MP3 Player and Python.